Blockchain Document Signing Platform: Offering Security to Confidential Documents

 The sales contract looks legalized, have all the parties signed it?
 Is it the reviewed and latest version?
 Can it be proved that the document has not been altered before you signed?
 Is it possible to prove the document you received is identical to the one you viewed earlier?

-Though many online documents signing solutions provide secure electronic signatures, it is entirely different from the digital signatures.
+Though many online documents signing solutions provide secure electronic signatures, it is entirely different from digital signatures.
 An electronic signature can be a scanned image of a handwritten signature, but a digital signature uses mathematical algorithms to prove the authenticity.

 Plenty of digital signing services like Docusign and Echosign already exist that can help to sign legal documents.